patronasxdxd/CTFS/docs/AffineDeFi.md

   Exploiter aEthwstETH balance after attack: 33.698806193381635860
 ```

-### Funds Movement Analysis:
-- The first flash loan involves borrowing WETH, leveraging it in the `LidoLevV3` contract, and repaying the flash loan.
-- The second flash loan involves repaying the flash loan without borrowing additional funds.

 ### Exploited Code

-When the `LoanType` is `LoanType.divest`, the `_endPosition` function is called, which handles the divestment logic and ultimately repays the first flash loan.
-This ensures that the funds borrowed in the first flash loan are used as part of the divestment process, resulting in the repayment of the initial flash loan.
+The vulnerable code is part of the `LidoLevV3` contract, specifically the `receiveFlashLoan` function, which handles different actions based on the `LoanType.` The exploit involves triggering a `LoanType.divest` during the first flash loan, followed by a `LoanType.upgrade` in the second flash loan.

 ```solidity
 else if (loan == LoanType.upgrade) {